codekow/G-010S-AP/README.md

 ## Introduction

-This repository is meant to gather all available information on the G-010S-A GPON SFP, including firmware(s) and modifications.
+This repository is meant to gather all available information on the G-010S-A and G010S-P GPON SFP, including firmware(s) and modifications.

 ## Backup